 DSHS also owns audiometers that are located in the regions for training and loaner purposes.

-We only loan DSHS equipment to certified screeners that are not charging a fee for screening.
+We only loan DSHS equipment to certified screeners that do not charge a fee for screening.

-There are 23 schools of nursing that have DSHS authorized vision and hearing instructors.
+23 schools of nursing have DSHS-authorized vision and hearing instructors.
 They train approximately 1100 students each year.
-These students participate in vision and hearing screenings at child care facilities and schools throughout the state as part of their clinical activities.
+These students participate in vision and hearing screenings at childcare facilities and schools throughout the state as part of their clinical activities.
 They are involved and assist in the community.

-Currently, we have 65 school districts with DSHS authorized vision and hearing instructors.
-This enables the school districts to offer workshops at their convenience and free up our coordinators to conduct other activities.
+Currently, we have 65 school districts with DSHS-authorized vision and hearing instructors.
+This enables the school districts to offer workshops at their convenience and frees up our coordinators to conduct other activities.
 These instructors train approximately 650 individuals annually.